wildfish/django-isomorphic/README.md

 It's important to know that the context is available on the client side, so putting sensitive data in the context is a bad idea.

+The template server is using a Unix domain socket.
+This means that the server will not run on windows, and the server is not accessible outside of the machine it's running on.

 ## Why?